 The Pier Head end of the waterfront is where most visitors start, and the three buildings there — the Liver Building, the Cunard Building, and the Port of Liverpool Building — are worth spending more than a glance on.

-The Liver Building (1911) was one of the first large buildings in Britain to use reinforced concrete as the main structural material.
-The two clock towers are slightly different heights.
-The Liver Birds on top — copper, 5.5 metres tall — face in different directions, one towards the sea, one towards the city.
-Portland stone cladding gives it the grey-white appearance that photographs well in almost any weather.
+The Liver Building (1911), designed by Walter Aubrey Thomas, was one of the first large buildings in Britain to use reinforced concrete as the main structural material.
+The two clock towers are slightly different heights, and the clocks themselves are larger than those of Big Ben.
+The two copper Liver Birds on top stand 5.5 metres tall; one faces the sea to watch over incoming sailors, while the other faces the city to watch over the merchants' families.
+Portland stone cladding gives the building its iconic grey-white appearance that photographs well in almost any weather.

-The Cunard Building (1917) took a more classical approach: heavy Edwardian baroque with Italian Renaissance touches, housing the administrative offices of one of the world's most powerful shipping operations.
+The Cunard Building (1917), designed by Willink and Thicknesse, took a more classical approach.
+It is built in a heavy Edwardian baroque style with Italian Renaissance palazzo touches, housing the administrative offices of one of the world's most powerful shipping operations.

-The Port of Liverpool Building (1907) has the dome and colonnaded base.
-Edwardian imperial in proportion, softer than the other two.
-Together they form what the city calls the Three Graces — built across a decade, by different architects, they read as a single statement of what this city thought it was worth.
+The Port of Liverpool Building (1907), designed by Sir Arnold Thornely, features a massive dome and a colonnaded base.
+Built in an Edwardian imperial style, it is softer and more ornamental than the other two Graces.
+Together, these three buildings form what the city calls the Three Graces — built across a decade by different architects, they read as a single, powerful statement of what this city thought it was worth.

 Queen Anne Foundations: Bluecoat Chambers (1716)

-Bluecoat Chambers on School Lane is Liverpool's oldest surviving city centre building, built as a charity school by merchant Bryan Blundell.
-The H-shaped courtyard plan, Queen Anne detailing — Ionic columns, dark brickwork, painted stone quoins — established an institutional typology the city kept returning to.
+The Bluecoat Chambers on School Lane is Liverpool's oldest surviving city centre building, built as a charity school by merchant Bryan Blundell and completed in 1716.
+The H-shaped courtyard plan, Queen Anne detailing — including Ionic columns, dark brickwork, and painted stone quoins — established an institutional typology that the city returned to repeatedly.

 It now functions as an arts centre, one of the oldest in the UK.
-The 2008 extension by Biq Architects added a contemporary performing arts wing while respecting the Queen Anne vocabulary of the original.
+The 2008 extension by Biq Architects added a contemporary performing arts wing while respecting the Queen Anne vocabulary of the original brickwork.
 The result is one of the more successful historic additions in the city.

 Georgian Grandeur: Town Hall and the Georgian Quarter